Master of Minimally Invasive Surgery

 - Instruct surgeons in how to identify and treat operative and post-operative complications arising during and from minimally invasive surgery

 - Advance surgeons' ability to review and understand relevant literature about minimally invasive surgery

 - Advance surgeons' research skills by formulating a research problem and producing one publication which is deemed suitable for submission to a peer reviewed journal.

 The Calendar is a comprehensive handbook of the University's academic program rules.

 Opportunities exist for specialisation within the program.
-These include, but are not limited to Colorectal, Renal, Upper GI (upper gastrointestinal), Vascular, Urology, Gynaecology and ENT (ear, nose, throat).
+These include, but are not limited to colorectal surgery, renal transplantation, upper gastrointestinal surgery, vascular surgery, urology or gynaecology.

 |Year 1||SURGERY 7001OL Minimally Invasive Theory I||SURGERY 7008OL Minimally Invasive Surgery Research &

 SURGERY 7009OL Minimally Invasive Theory II

 SURGERY 7015HO Minimally Invasive Surgery Clinical Practice II

 There are three key methods of assessment: skills acquisition (25%), coursework and examinations (50%) and research (25%).